open-contracting/standard-development-handbook/docs/systems/services.md

 There should be a minimum of [Super Admin](https://admin.google.com/open-contracting.org/AdminHome?hl=en#DomainSettings/notab=1&role=9170516996784129&subtab=roles) users from OCP, and no other assigned admins.

+*Less secure apps* is set to "Allow users to manage their access to less secure apps" for the open-contracting.org domain, and [*Allow less secure apps*](https://myaccount.google.com/lesssecureapps) is set to "ON" for the data@open-contracting.org user, so that Redmine can fetch mail.

 ### Analytics

 There should be at most two [users](https://analytics.google.com/analytics/web/#/a35677147w162037252p163071392/admin/suiteusermanagement/account) with all permissions from OCP.
 There should be at most two users with the Read & Analyze permissions from each other organization.